This post may contain affiliate links. Read my disclosure.

 Why do an Apple Cider Vinegar Hair Rinse?

+Your hair is actually a two-part structure consisting of a follicle and a shaft.
 Just below the surface of the skin are sebaceous glands, which secrete sebum through the hair follicle.
-This oil lubricates hair and skin, and is part of the acid mantle – a very fine, slightly acidic film that maintains and protects the overall health of the hair and skin.
+This oil lubricates your hair and skin, and is part of the acid mantle.
+Your acid mantle is a very fine, slightly acidic film that maintains and protects the overall health of the hair and skin.

-The acid mantle is also critical to our hair’s appearance, which – let’s be honest, is what we all really care about.
+Your acid mantle has a big impact on the appearance of your hair.
 The outer layer of the shaft, also known as the cuticle, is compromised of tightly packed overlapping scales.
-The acid mantle is instrumental in making cuticle scales lie flat, which gives hair a shiny, smooth appearance, and protects from moisture loss.
+The acid mantle is instrumental in making cuticle scales lie flat, which gives hair a shiny, smooth appearance and protects from moisture loss.

-Unfortunately, this system can be easily disrupted, which is the primary cause of the ever-popular bad hair day.
+Unfortunately, this system can be easily disrupted.
+If you’ve ever had a bad hair day, it’s probably because of disruptions to your acid mantle.
 The acid mantle typically has a pH of around 5, which means it is slightly acidic.
 Many hair care products, treatments, and some shampoos are more alkaline (have a pH above 7), which can contaminate or remove the acid mantle.

-When the acid mantle becomes alkaline, hair swells and the scales on the cuticle open, leaving it susceptible to breakage.
+When the acid mantle becomes alkaline, hair swells and the scales on the cuticle open.
+This leaves your hair susceptible to breakage.
 It also results in frizzy, brittle hair which has a “dull” appearance due to the fact that the hair is absorbing light instead of reflecting it.
-(Perfect for picture day!)
+Hooray picture day!

 The acid mantle can also be disrupted by other factors, including stress, diet, and sweat.
 So, proactively restoring our hair to its natural pH and maintaining the acid mantle is crucial for strong, healthy hair.